 This is where the LHC comes in.
-It could, Arefeva and Volovich believe, create wormholes and so allow some form of time travel.
-Each particle travelling through the LHC creates a kind of shock wave in space-time, a gravitational ripple that distorts the space and time around it.
+It could, Aref'eva and Volovich believe, create wormholes and so allow some form of time travel.
+Each particle travelling through the LHC creates a kind of shock wave in spacetime, a gravitational ripple that distorts the space and time around it.
 When two such waves are heading towards each other, the outcome could be spectacular.
 Under certain conditions, the colliding gravitational waves will rip a hole in space and time.

 What those conditions are depends on the precise nature of space-time - something we don't yet know enough about.
-While Einstein's relativity theory provides a description of space-time's properties on a large scale, this is only an approximation.
-Finding out just how much energy it might take to rip holes in the fabric requires an understanding of quantum gravity - a microscopic description of space-time that is still beyond our reach.
+While Einstein's relativity theory provides a description of space-time's properties on a large scale, this is Princeton University in New Jersey, who only an approximation.
+Finding out just how much energy it might take to rip holes in the fabric requires an understanding of quantum gravity - a microscopic description of spacetime that is still beyond our reach.